adsota/ios-sdk/README.md

 ### 2.2 Delegate
 There are 2 delegate call :

-- `adViewDidReceiveAd:` called when delegate received ad and will display it
+- `appotaAdViewDidReceiveAd:` called when delegate received ad and will display it

 ```
-- (void) adViewDidReceiveAd:(AppotaADBannerView *)view;
+- (void) appotaAdViewDidReceiveAd:(AppotaADBannerView *)view;

 ```

-- `adView:didFailToReceiveAdWithError:` called when fail to receive ad, print the error information to get the reason
+- `appotaAdView:didFailToReceiveAdWithError:` called when fail to receive ad, print the error information to get the reason

 ```
-- (void) adView:(AppotaADBannerView *)view didFailToReceiveAdWithError:(AppotaADRequestError *)error
+- (void) appotaAdView:(AppotaADBannerView *)view didFailToReceiveAdWithError:(AppotaADRequestError *)error
 ```

-- `adViewDidClick:` called when user did click on banner
+- `appotaAdViewDidClick:` called when user did click on banner

 ```
-- (void) adViewDidClick:(AppotaADBannerView *)adView;
+- (void) appotaAdViewDidClick:(AppotaADBannerView *)adView;
 ```

 ## 3. Interstitial Ad